-Governance Committee meeting in July 2020.
-The Charter has been reviewed and up-dated to reflect recent changes in the senior management job titles.
-No other changes are deemed necessary for 2020/21.
+Governance Committee meeting in March 2021.
+The Charter has been reviewed and no changes are deemed necessary for 2022/23.

 6. POLICY IMPLICATIONS

 This report begins the process that leads to the Annual Governance Statement for the new financial year.
 This process assesses the effectiveness of the Council's own management of its policy objectives.